Keith Lee (wrestler): Championship pursuits and hiatus (2023–present)

 On the February 17, 2023 episode of Rampage, Lee saved Dustin Rhodes from a post-match attack by Strickland and Boudreaux.
 He then began an alliance with Rhodes, dubbing themselves "Naturally Limitless".
 In their first match as a tag team, they defeated Mogul Affiliates on the March 3 episode of Rampage, and they continued to team together throughout the year.
 At Double or Nothing in May 2023, Lee participated in a 21-man blackjack battle royal for the AEW International Championship, where he eliminated the Blade, before attacking Strickland, which led to Brian Cage eliminating him.
 In June 2023, Lee teamed with Darby Allin and Orange Cassidy and their allies, partnering them in victories over Mogul Embassy and the Jericho Appreciation Society.
 Lee and Strickland were chosen in a blind eliminator tag team tournament, where on the July 5 episode of Dynamite, they were defeated by Allin and Cassidy.

 On the November 8, 2023 episode of Dynamite, Lee unsuccessfully challenged Samoa Joe for the ROH World Television Championship, which was ended by referee's decision.
 At Final Battle in December 2023, Lee defeated his former tag team partner Shane Taylor in a singles match.
-Lee was scheduled to face off against Strickland in a match at Worlds End later that month, but he was withdrawn from the match due to an undisclosed injury.
+Lee was scheduled to face Strickland in a match at Worlds End later that month, but he was withdrawn from the match due to an undisclosed injury.
 In January 2024, Lee reportedly underwent "double surgeries" and has been on hiatus since.